 - The sanctions fall outside the range of sanctions the College has designated for this offense.

 The receipt of the appeal will be acknowledged in writing (which can include email).
 In cases involving opposing parties, when an appeal is filed the other party will be given the opportunity to review and respond in writing to the appeal.
 Any response by the opposing party must be submitted to the appellate officer within five (5) business days from receipt of the appeal.
 The appeals documents from each party will be considered together in one appeal review process.
 No hearing will be held.
-The appellate officer or panel will render its decision on the appeal based solely upon the party's written appeal, any response from the other party, and the record of the original investigation.
-The appellate officer's decision is final, and will be rendered within ten (10) business days of receipt of the response to the appeal or ten (10) business days from when the response to appeal period has ended, whichever comes first.
+The appellate officer or panel will render its decision on the appeal based solely upon the student's written appeal, any response from the other party, and the record of the original investigation.
+The appellate officer's decision is final, and will be rendered within ten (10) business days of the receipt of the written appeal.
 In some instances, the appellate officer or panel may request that the case be reopened, in which case the Claimant and Respondent would be notified in person of the decision and the process moving forward.

 If none of the above conditions are met, then the original decision will stand.
 If, however, any of the conditions are found to exist, the appellate officer or panel, will review the appeal and make a determination of the appropriate finding and/or outcome.
 The appellate officer or panel does not re-hear cases, but rather weighs the merits of the appeal and makes a decision in accordance with the evidence presented in the investigative report and in the appeal materials.
 All appeal decisions by the appellate officer or panel are final.